PatchLore/VibeForge/ENV_VARIABLES_CHECKLIST.md

 **Vercel Environment Variables (Server-only, NOT exposed to client):**
 - `HF_API_KEY` - HuggingFace API key for AI image generation (server-only, no NEXT_PUBLIC_ prefix)
-- `HF_BASE_URL` - HuggingFace Inference API base URL (defaults to `https://api-inference.huggingface.co/models`)
+- `HF_BASE_URL` - HuggingFace Router API base URL (defaults to `https://router.huggingface.co`)

 **Note:** These are server-only environment variables.
 The API key is never exposed to the client.
-All HuggingFace API calls are made from the server-side API route `/api/hf/generate`.
+All HuggingFace API calls are made from the server-side API route `/api/hf/generate` using the new HF Router API.

 **HuggingFace Dashboard Location:**
 - Get API key from your HuggingFace account